Home Assistant Configuration

 Register and create a Tuya developer account and create an account on the Tuya Cloud.

-On the Home Assistant Integrations page in the Setting panel, click the + button in the lower right and search for Tuya and fill all fields.
+On the Home Assistant Integrations page in the Setting panel, click on the + button in the lower right and search for Tuya and fill all fields.

 The ACCESS_ID and ACCESS_KEY are located on Tuya project page under Cloud/Overview